google/ios-webkit-debug-proxy/README.md

 Check the device for [a prompt to trust the connected computer](http://i.stack.imgur.com/hPaqX.png).
 Choose "Trust" and try again.

+##### Can not see Simulator

+  - Make sure you started simulator before the proxy
+  - Check that webinspector switch is enabled (Settings -> Safari -> Advanced -> Web Inspector)
+  - Most likely simulator's web inspector daemon listens on ipv6 interface, check that you have `::1 localhost` line in `/etc/hosts`

 ##### If no luck so far...
 Lastly, always try replugging in the USB cable.